 But the two most divisive and destructive media-created narratives about President Trump are still widely disseminated: The Russia collusion conspiracy theory and the Charlottesville “fine people” hoax.
 Thanks to the tireless efforts of Scott Adams, the second is being publicly challenged.

 In the past, the left had a media monopoly and could bias their reporting in almost any way they desired, without being held accountable.
 With the rise of the alternative media and citizen journalism on the internet – the second Gutenberg revolution – it is becoming increasingly difficult for the traditional networks to get away with bad journalism.
-The time of large-scale media hoaxes may be coming to an end.We value your comments!
-Please weigh in on our comment section below.
+The time of large-scale media hoaxes may be coming to an end.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com